 Contractors need the IR35 confirmation letter

-Suppose the Revenue asks you to prove that you are outside IR35?
+Suppose HMRC asks you to prove that you are outside IR35?

-The Revenue will ask you to go back 6 years, and show that you had all the necessary arrangements in place to keep you outside IR35 on all your contracts.
-And it will want to see the contracts that your agents had with the clients.
+HMRC will potentially want to investigate all the way back six years, and ask you to prove that you had all the necessary arrangements in place to substantiate your decision to operate outside of IR35 on all your contracts.
+And it will definitely want to see the contracts that you had with your clients and/or agency.

 Most of us know that keeping good records is important, but you might not suppose that that extends to proving you are outside IR35.
-In fact, should your status be questioned, the Revenue will insist on seeing all the contracts and documents relevant to your working situation.
+In fact, should your status be questioned, HMRC will insist on seeing all the contracts and documents relevant to your working situation.

-''Nonetheless, if you need a hearing about your status, the Special Commissioners have made it clear that they require evidence from the client in all IR35 cases before they will hear them,'' Cottrell says.
+If you need a hearing about your status, the courts have made it clear that they require evidence from the client in all IR35 cases.

 1. What is the precise nature of the services provided